Martin Lewis: Working from home due to coronavirus, even for a day? Claim a year's worth of tax relief

-Clearly, right now many firms have closed workplaces and that means across the UK millions of staff are temporarily required to work from home, even if it's just for part of the week, and therefore are eligible to claim for increased costs.
-HM Revenue & Customs (HMRC) says it will consider claims from employees working at home due to coronavirus measures if their usual workplace is closed.
+Clearly, right now many firms have closed workplaces (again) and that means across the UK millions of staff are temporarily required to work from home, even if it's just for part of the week.
+Therefore you're eligible to claim if you've had increased costs due to it.
+HM Revenue & Customs (HMRC) has specifically confirmed that claims from employees working at home due to coronavirus measures, if their usual workplace is closed, count.

-- Employers can pay you £6/week extra tax-free.
+- Employers can pay you £6 a week extra tax-free.
 Employers can give you an allowance up to this amount and what they give you is free from tax, so you get it all (to give you more, it will need to make special arrangements).

 But right now – with many firms struggling – asking may be bad timing, so instead you can...

-If you believe you have higher increased costs then you can claim more, but you will need evidence of the cost increases.
+If you believe you have higher increased costs than £6 a week, you can claim more, but you will need evidence of the cost increases and be able to apportion these specifically to the fact you are working from home – and this becomes a much more laborious process.

 What if you're only required to work at home part-time?

-Many offices and places of work are reopening, but to ensure they are Covid safe, fewer employees can go into the premises at any one time.
+Many offices and places of work have been reopening (and closing, and reopening...), but to ensure they are Covid safe, fewer employees can go into the premises at any one time.
 Often this is done by allowing different employees to come in on different days, and stay at home on the rest.

 HMRC has confirmed to us that as long as you are required to work at home and have additional expenses due to it, even if...